FAQ – Frequently Asked Questions

 The staking/reward system operates by rewarding users who share their computing power with the Sallar Network while holding tokens in their subwallet within the Sallar App.
 The goal of this program is to increase network stability, as we assume that holding tokens and the associated reward increase will encourage users to keep their devices connected to the Sallar Network.

-The staking/reward program begins at a threshold of 1 million Sallar held in the Sallar App.
-In this case, instead of the standard reward of, for example, 20 Sallar, the user receives an additional 23 Sallar for holding 1 million Sallar in the app.
-The reward grows exponentially, reaching a maximum at 100 million Sallar, with a reward of 20 Sallar + 9,132 Sallar for holding 100 million tokens.
-The reward applies to only one device per account, so if an account has two devices, one will mine with the boost, while the other will earn the standard reward of, for example, 20 Sallar.
+The staking/reward program begins at a threshold of 125,000 Sallar held in the Sallar App.
+In this case, instead of the standard reward of, for example, 2 Sallar, the user receives, for examples, 85 Sallar for holding 1 million Sallar in the app.
+The reward grows exponentially, reaching a maximum at 100 million Sallar, with a reward of 9,194 Sallar for holding 100 million tokens.
+The reward applies to only one device per account, so if an account has two devices, one will mine with the boost, while the other will earn the standard reward of, for example, 2 Sallar.

 See the reward table: Link

 Yes, we may reduce the reward if the price rises, for the security of the project and to avoid increasing supply.
-The 20 Sallar reward is the maximum and may be decreased depending on Sallar’s price to maintain stability on the exchange.
 However, any change in the reward will be communicated to our community in advance and opened for discussion, as the reward level affects token holders.

 See in the white paper: Link